kohactive/style-guide-javascript/whitespace.md

 # Whitespace

 It's important for our team to be on the same page when it comes to the whitespace in our code.
-Most of the benefits come from having to put significantly less cognitive energy into figuring out what code should look like.
-Additional benefits include cleaner git diffs and code that is easier to grep visually for other kohactive team members
+Most of the benefits come from having to put significantly less cognitive energy into figuring out what the code we write should look like.
+Additional benefits include cleaner git diffs and code that is easier to visually grep for other kohactive team members

 - Indentation should be done with 2 spaces.
 Not tabs.